qualialabs/reval-sublime/README.md

 ## How to Develop

 1. Download zip file of this repo
-2. Extract to your sublime `user/` folder in a sub directory
+2. Extract to your `Packages/MeteorReval`
 3. Remove any existing version installed from package control
 4. Reload Sublime.
-Sublime will now use the local package in `user/`
+Sublime will now use the local package in `Packages/`
 5. Make modifications locally to `MeteorReval.py`

+Package Folder Location
+* Windows: `%APPDATA%\Sublime Text 3`
+* OS X: `~/Library/Application Support/Sublime Text 3`